The Official Facel Véga Car Club UK

 The History of Facel Véga

-The Facel company (acronym meaning "Forges et Ateliers de Construction d'Eure-et-Loir") was legally founded on 20 December 1939 (war having been declared since 3 September 1939) by a major subcontracting company for military aviation – the Bronzavia company, headed by Henri Feuillée (1887-1975) – as an additional subsidiary in order to be able to meet the intensive arms orders of the Ministry of War.
+The Facel company (acronym meaning “Forges et Ateliers de Construction d’Eure-et-Loir”) was legally founded on 20 December 1939 (war having been declared since 3 September 1939) by a major subcontracting company for military aviation – the Bronzavia company, headed by Henri Feuillée (1887-1975) – as an additional subsidiary in order to be able to meet the intensive arms orders of the Ministry of War.
 Its capital was 100,000 francs, its head office and factory were located in Dreux (Eure-et-Loir, hence its name).
-René Keller, General of the Air Force, was appointed non-executive chairman and Marcel Koehler, engineer, as managing director, both of whom were already directors of the parent company Bronzavia.
+René Keller, General of the Air Force, was appointed non-executive chairman and Marcel Koehler, an engineer, as managing director, both of whom were already directors of the parent company Bronzavia.

 Shortly after the tragic events of June 1940, the Dreux factory was requisitioned by the German occupying army and Facel retreated to the suburbs of Paris not far from the Bronzavia factory and set up in Colombes in a second factory which would become its main factory after the war.

-Bronzavia was obliged to collaborate in France, but this did not prevent its boss, Henri Feuillée, from sending his dynamic technical director since 1937, the young Jean Daninos (1906-2001) - who had started out at Citroën by participating in the design of the Traction-Avant coupés and convertibles - to "continue the war effort with the Allies", first in Great Britain and then in the United States.
+Bronzavia was obliged to collaborate in France, but this did not prevent its boss, Henri Feuillée, from sending his dynamic technical director since 1937 abroad, the young Jean Daninos (1906-2001) – who had started out at Citroën by participating in the design of the Traction-Avant coupés and convertibles – to “continue the war effort with the Allies”, first in Great Britain and then in the United States.

 On July 26, 1945, Messrs.
 Keller, president, and Kœhler, general manager, resigned to make way for Jean Daninos who was appointed chairman and general manager while Henri Feuillée received the title of “advisor to the president” within Facel.
 Ten days later, the MétalIon company was integrated into Facel.